US Pledges $500 Million to Bolster Philippine Military Defenses

 Austin called the level of funding “unprecedented,” adding that it “sends a clear message of support for the Philippines, from the Biden-Harris administration, the U.S. Congress, and the American people.”

-Their Philippine counterparts welcomed the funding, with Teodoro Jr thanking the U.S. government for its continued assistance in “building up our capabilities.”
+Their Philippine counterparts welcomed the funding, with Teodoro thanking the U.S. government for its continued assistance in “building up our capabilities.”

 ‘Credible Deterrent to Unlawful Foreign Aggression’

-Beijing has refused to recognize the ruling.
+The regime in Beijing has refused to recognize the ruling.

-The latest funding comes from the $2 billion approved in the 2024 Indo-Pacific Security Supplemental Appropriations Act by U.S. Congress in April.
+The latest funding comes from the $2 billion approved in the 2024 Indo-Pacific Security Supplemental Appropriations Act by the U.S. Congress in April.

 It comes as the CCP’s territorial claims in the South China Sea—an important trade route—have led to increasingly violent confrontations between Philippine and Chinese vessels in recent months.

-Multiple other violent incidents have prompted Manila to overhaul and modernize its armed forces and coastguard.
+Multiple other violent incidents have prompted Manila to overhaul and modernize its armed forces and coast guard.

 The Associated Press contributed to this report.